fbpx

 Frequently Asked Questions

-Yes, you can, by sending a new application form and a letter to the Selection Committee indicating that you wish them to reconsider the previous year’s nomination.
-If the original nomination was made more than a year ago, however, you must submit a new nomination package, because nomination packages more than a year old are destroyed.
+Yes, you can.
+Nominations that were submitted in a given year are automatically entered for consideration the following year.
+Our office will reach out to previous nominees and nominators to confirm resubmission material.
+If the original nomination was made more than a year ago, however, you must submit a new nomination package.
+Nomination packages more than a year old are destroyed.

-Yes, if you are nominating a single individual.
+Yes, individual nominees must be a member in good standing of the faculty association.
 If you are nominating a group, the majority of group members, including the primary researcher or team leader (if there is one), must be members of their local faculty association.

-Almost all tenured, tenure track and core faculty and professional librarians are members of their local faculty association.
+Almost all tenured, tenure track, and core faculty and professional librarians are members of their local faculty association.
 Retired, adjunct and clinical faculty are usually not members of the local faculty association.
 The situation for part-time, sessional and associate faculty varies between universities.
-If you are uncertain, please contact the local faculty association for more information.
+If you are uncertain, please confirm with the nominee and contact the local faculty association for more information.

 The Selection Committee is comprised of people from various academic backgrounds, so any detailed description of the scholarly activity of the nominee should take into account that the committee may not have the necessary knowledge to understand overly technical descriptions.
 You should also keep in mind that the work of the award recipient will be publicized and thus the nomination material should be written in such a way to help CUFA BC explain the work of the award recipient to a general audience.